MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 The Managed Service Identity provides an identity for applications to use when connecting to resources that support Azure Active Directory (Azure AD) authentication.
 For SCOM Managed Instance (preview), a Managed Identity will replace the traditional four System Center Operations Manager service accounts and it will be used to access the SQL MI database.
 MSI can also be used to access the key vault.

 >[!Note]
->Ensure you're a contributor in the subscription you create the MSI.
+>- Ensure you're a contributor in the subscription you create the MSI.
+>- This MSI must have admin permission on SQL MI and read permission on Key vault used for domain account credentials.

 1. Sign in to the [Azure portal](https://portal.azure.com) and search for **Managed Identities**.
      :::image type="Managed Identity in Azure portal" source="media/create-operations-manager-managed-instance/azure-portal-managed-identity.png" alt-text="Screenshot of Managed Identity in Azure portal.":::